Aoun26/aoun/README.md

 <br>

-A productivity-focused application designed to track working sessions, monitor time usage, and provide structured visibility into productivity.
+A Flutter productivity application designed to track working sessions and provide users with a structured view of their time usage.

 | Category | Details |
 |---|---|